easton36/clashgg-sniper/README.md

  - Clone this repository
  - Rename `.env.example` to `.env`
  - Fill your Clash.gg `refresh_token` cookie into `.env` as `REFRESH_TOKEN`
+ - Fill in your Clash.gg `CF_CLEARANCE` cookie so we can bypass the cloudflare checkpoint.
+This will expire frequently so it will need to be updated.
  - Fill rest of `.env` as you wish, it is pretty self explanatory and commented well
  - Run `npm install` to install dependencies